srspringer/Sea_Ice_Perimeter/README.md

-## Sea Ice Perimeter: matlab code for extracting and analyzing a contour of sea ice concentration
+## Sea ice around Antarctica plays an important role in climate